 So we have actually had some weather recently that could count as dare I say it ‘summery.’
 Not full blown melting ice creams, paddling in the sea, or sunbathing in your back garden, but definitely somewhat warm.
-So that got me thinking.
+Well warm for the UK… So that got me thinking.
 Finally, summer must be on its way, and that means all the fun and games that go with it.
 But what are the options for whiling away the summer days this year?
 Read on for a few suggestions on the subject.

 Obviously, one thing that a lot of folks love to do in the summer is to make a visit to an exotic or interesting destination overseas.
 But with so many different locations on offer, how do you even begin to pick where to travel?